lostmygithubaccount/dasky/blog.md

 ![Start cluster](media/start-cluster.png)

 Wow, a cluster with 2.3 TB of memory and 320 cores!!!
+This is where the fun begins.

 ## Getting data

+Let's get some data.

 ## Exploring the data